SteeltoeOSS/Steeltoe/README.md

 ## Client decryption

 Steeltoe client only supports clear text communication with the configuration server.
-Client decryption is on our roadmap, but not currently supported.
+Client decryption is on our road map, but not currently supported.
 For now, you cannot send encrypted data to the client.

 ## Server initiated reload